 albania vs croatia cost beaches and real logistics 1

 US citizens enter both countries visa-free for tourism.
-Croatia operates within the EU’s Schengen Zone, capping American stays at 90 days within any 180-day window.
+Croatia sits in the EU’s Schengen Zone, capping American stays at 90 days within any 180-day window.
 Albania sits entirely outside Schengen, granting US passport holders a full year of visa-free access — and time spent there does not count against your Schengen limit.

 That distinction matters for anyone planning a longer trip.
 A 30-day stay in Tirana or Saranda preserves 30 days of Schengen time, effectively resetting the clock before crossing back into the EU.